-In examining a taking issue, the court first inquires whether the municipality has acquired a right of public access or use, on or across private property.
-Such an appropriation may be for people, utilities, or storm water, and usually requires compensation-unless the municipality can show that the facility need was generated by the project requiring the appropriation.
-The Nollan and Dolan cases discussed above involved the actual appropriation of property by government.
+Historically, a physical invasion of property had to occur before a court would find that property had been "taken" in violation of the constitution.
+Today, the appropriation of property by government continues to be a common ground for a takings challenge, such as the Nollan and Dolan cases discussed above.
+A right of public access or use, or across private property, may be for people, utilities, or stormwater, and usually requires compensation-unless the municipality can show that the facility need was generated by the project requiring the appropriation.